 Is it just me, or does that seem wrong?
 I mean, this is the Son of God we are talking about.
 The

 first chapter of John tells us He was there at the creation of the world.
 He’s fully God … but also fully man.
 And that is where I used to struggle; with the “fully man” part.

 If the Creator of the universe is going to come live with us and have an earthly body to hold all of His holiness and glory, shouldn’t that body be the most amazing form to ever step foot on this planet?
 Shouldn’t Jesus have been voted best dressed and most successful?
-Shouldn’t He have the most likes, the most followers and been the biggest influencer?
+Wouldn’t He have the most likes, the most followers and been the biggest influencer?
 Shouldn’t everything His holy fingers touched have

 turned to gold?

 The fact that I used to feel confused after reading this passage speaks volumes to how skewed

 my perception was.
 I never would have verbalized this because my ignorance blinded me to my pride, but I used to find my value in appearances and accomplishments – which is why the passage didn’t make sense to me.

 Then I met the 6-year-old boy with cerebral palsy who would become my son.
 People said he was so lucky to have me in his life, but what they didn’t see was how God was using this little boy to help free me from pride and legalism.
 Something clicked for me when I began to feel the love God had for this child – someone who the world told me had very little to offer, someone the world considered undesirable, someone the world … pitied.